BirthdayResearch/quantum/README.md

 ### Withdrawing funds

-ERC20 tokens can be withdrawn by the Admin address only via the `withdraw(address _tokenAddress, uint256 amount)` function.
+ETH and ERC20 tokens can be withdrawn by the address with WITHDRAW_ROLE only via the `withdraw(address _tokenAddress, uint256 amount)` function.

 ## Admin address - Gnosis safe